Gerald Ford: Public image

 Ford is the only person to hold the presidential office without being elected as either president or vice president.
 The choice of Ford to fill the vacant vice-presidency was based on Ford's reputation for openness and honesty.
 "In all the years I sat in the House, I never knew Mr. Ford to make a dishonest statement nor a statement part-true and part-false.
 He never attempted to shade a statement, and I never heard him utter an unkind word", said Martha Griffiths.

 According to the Gallup Organization, Ford took office with the fourth-highest approval rating for a president following their inauguration, but the trust the American public had in him was rapidly and severely tarnished by the pardon of Nixon and his ratings fell an unprecedented 21 points.
 By January 1975, his disapproval rating had surpassed his approval rating.

 In spite of his athletic record and remarkable career accomplishments, Ford acquired a reputation as a clumsy, likable, and simple-minded everyman.
 Henry Kissinger described him as "as close to a normal human being as we'll ever get in that office".
 Other pieces of the everyman image were attributed to his inevitable comparison with Nixon, his Midwestern stodginess, and his self-deprecation.

 An incident in 1975, when Ford tripped while exiting Air Force One in Austria, was famously and repeatedly parodied by Chevy Chase on Saturday Night Live, cementing Ford's image as a klutz.
 Additionally, an incident in April 1976, when Ford bit into a still shuck-wrapped tamale, a culinary faux pas, made national news and contributed to the image of Ford as a chronic bumbler.
 The incident has become a cautionary tale about the hazards of eating on the campaign trail.

-Ford has notably been portrayed in two television productions which included a central focus on his wife: the Emmy-winning 1987 ABC biographical television movie The Betty Ford Story, and the 2022 Showtime television series The First Lady.
+Ford has been portrayed in two television productions which included a central focus on his wife: the Emmy-winning 1987 ABC biographical television movie The Betty Ford Story, and the 2022 Showtime television series The First Lady.